PouekDEV/Clock-Room-Incremental/Moding/README.md

 ## What next
 Experiment!
 You can do everything you want there is no limit!
-I will be very happy to see every mod everyone will create
+I will be very happy to see every mod created